Employee’s right to disconnect – what does this mean for employers

 By Dr. Laura Sowden, Partner and Annabel Cheung, Lawyer

 On 12 February 2024, the Fair Work Legislation Amendment (Closing Loopholes No.2) Bill 2023 (the Bill) was passed in both Houses.
+The Bill received royal assent on 26 February 2024.
 The inclusion of the right to disconnect in part 8 of the Bill was part of a political negotiation to ensure passage of the rest of the Bill through the Senate.
 The Bill makes significant amendments to the Fair Work Act 2009 (Cth) (the FW Act) including a statutory right for employees to disconnect outside of work hours.
+This is reflected in the Fair Work Legislation Amendment (Closing Loopholes No.2) Act 2024.

 In October 2022, the Senate Select Committee on Work and Care’s October 2022 Interim Report considered the phenomenon of “availability creep”.